aammd/Habitat_Filtering/MS/OrgSize.md

 Figure  4: The amount of variation (r2 from PERMANOVA) in faunal community composition explained by bromeliad species (i.e. the strength of the environmental signal) decreases from larger to smaller organisms.
 The environmental signal in initial, undisturbed communities was removed by homogenization, but after 12 days of recovery, was again of similar strength in final macroinvertebrate and bacterial communities.

 ![indiv](../figures/individual_responses.png)
-Figure  5: Responses of individual species (or OTUs) to environmental variation.
+Figure  5: Responses of individual species (morphospecies or Operational Taxonomic Units) to environmental variation.
 The percent of total deviance explained by each species is shown on the y-axis.
-Points are shaded if the adjusted p-value for that species regression was significant.
+Boxplots show the median, upper and lower quartile of deviance explained for each organism group.
+The width of each box is in proportion to the number of species it represents.
+Dark points indicate percent deviance for species which had an adjusted p < 0.05.

 ## Discussion

 ## Main findings

-We conducted an experiment to measure the ability of the environment to generate differences among communities across three different groups of organisms: insects, bacteria and zooplankton.
-This is an experimental investigation of the pattern found by Farjalla et a [-@Farjalla2012]: the correlation between environment and community composition is weaker for bacteria, intermediate for zooplankton, and strong for insects.
-Our initial sampling prior to the experimental manipulation reproduced this observational pattern.
-However, this pattern may have been caused by environmentally-correlated dispersal, by environmental differences, or both.
-We made our starting communities as similar as possible, and then measured how much variation returned to communities caused by environment alone (ie by selection, _sensu_ Vellend [-@Vellend2010b]).
+Our study compared the response of macroinvertebrates, zooplankton and bacterial communities to similar environmental gradients.
+This is an experimental investigation of the observational pattern found by Farjalla et a [-@Farjalla2012]: the correlation between environment and community composition is weaker for bacteria, intermediate for zooplankton, and strong for insects.
+Our initial sampling prior to the experimental manipulation reproduced this observational pattern, assuring us that the pattern is robust to differences in field site and year.
+However, this observed pattern may have been caused by environmentally-correlated dispersal, by environmental differences, or both.
+To investigate the effects of selection by environment, we therefore removed dispersal limitation among communities by making our starting communities as similar as possible, and then measuring how much variation returned to communities caused by environment alone (ie by selection, _sensu_ Vellend [-@Vellend2010b]).
 We predicted three patterns that might result from this manipulation (Fig 1a-c).
 We found that the environment created large differences in macroinvertebrates, weaker differences in zooplankton, and none in bacteria (Figure  4).
 This agrees with the observations of Farjalla et al [-@Farjalla2012].
 We measured the effect of the environment by using the pseudo-R^2^ value from a PERMANOVA [@Anderson2013a]; multivariate GLM [@Warton2012; @Wang2012] produced the same effect, except for finding that signal in insects and zooplankton were of similar strength.
 The PERMANOVA results suggest that smaller groups of organisms do indeed have broader fundamental niches, and are less affected by selection as a result of the environment.
-We examined the responses in the GLMs for each species, and found that oligochaetes, harpaticoid copepods, and chironomids showed the greatest response.
+We examined the responses in the GLMs for each species, and found that oligochaetes, harpaticoid copepods, and chironomids showed significant responses to environmental differences.
+These groups were the most numerous in our experiment, thus these are the regressions with the most power.

-A complete theory of community assembly and change (vellend) suggests two other processes (besides dispersal and selection) which create differences in
+A complete theory of community assembly and change includes two other processes (besides dispersal and selection) which create differences in
 communities: speciation and ecological drift [@Vellend2010b;@Vellend2014].
 We argue that these processes are not responsible for the pattern we observed.
 Speciation is the formation of new species, and is unlikely to occur on the time scales we studied -- indeed that is only possible for bacteria and then it would be impossible to detect [].
-Ecological drift is variation in species composition caused by variation in population sizes of species, unassociated with the environment.
-Drift is strongest when population sizes are small, and species richness is low.
-Therefore it should have affected macroinvertebrates the most (as in Figure 1b) or even reversed that trend.
-While drift certainly happens in our experimental communities (as in all communities), we still observed environmental effects in macroinvertebrates and zooplankton.
-This suggests that these groups do experience selection as caused by the environment.
+Ecological drift is variation in species composition caused by the stochastic sequence of births and deaths in coexisting populations.
+Drift is therefore strongest when population sizes are small, and species richness is low.
+Macroinvertebrates have few species and low densities; if only stochastic death was modifying their populations we should see a result resembling Figure 1b.
+However, we still observed environmental effects in macroinvertebrates and zooplankton suggesting that these groups do experience selection caused by the environment.

 ## Dispersal mode and life cycle complexity

-What is it about smaller animals that accounts for the weaker effect of environment on their composition?
-Differences in body size are correlated with two other important life history differences: dispersal mode and life cycle complexity.
+We found less environmental filtering on small organisms, and more in larger organisms.
+Our results are consistent with the hypothesis of Farjalla et al. [-@Farjalla2012], who suggested that larger  organisms (e.g. macroinvertebrates) have broader fundamental niches compared to smaller organisms (e.g. bacteria).
+They termed this hypothesis the "size-plasticity hypothesis".
+However there are many ecological processes (besides niche breadth) that may be different for smaller organisms.
+Below we consider the patterns that might have been caused by differences in dispersal mode and life cycle complexity, and discuss why we think our data are more consistent with the "size-plasticity" mechanism instead.

 ### Dispersal mode

 Dispersal is often divided into two "modes": active dispersal, where the dispersing stage selects a habitat in which to settle (e.g. many macroinvertebrates); and passive dispersal (i.e. all zooplankton and bacteria), where the dispersing stage is moved by a vector.
 Both types of dispersal may be correlated with the environment, creating a confounding source of variation in observations of community composition [@Smith2010].
-Active dispersers may avoid certain habitats, for example to avoid predation risk or to find mates.
-Passive dispersers may be dispersed by animals with this same behaviour [], may vector one another [@Lopez1999], or may be dispersed non-randomly by an abiotic process [@Vanschoenwinkel2008].
+Active dispersers may disperse non-randomly, for example to avoid certain avoid predators or to find mates.
+Passive dispersers may be dispersed by animals with this same behaviour [], may vector one another [@Lopez1999;@Sabagh2011;@Lopez2002;@Grossart2010a], or may be dispersed non-randomly by an abiotic process [@Vanschoenwinkel2008].
 Bias in either active or passive dispersal causes non-dispersing stages to be absent from some habitats, even if they could survive there.
 If such biased dispersal were the cause of differences in community composition, we would again have found a pattern similar to Fig 1b.
 Therefore, dispersal limitation does not create the effect of environment between the different groups; rather it appears to be driven by environmental sensitivity of the non-dispersing stages.
 Differences in dispersal mode may instead cause differences in distribution between species within a group (for example, between active and passive dispersing invertebrates).

 ### Life cycle complexity

-Our gradient of organism body size also creates variation life cycle complexity: our experiment captures part of the complex life cycle of many invertebrates (i.e. the larval stage) and the full simple life cycle for other taxa (including zooplankton and bacteria and some invertebrates, such as oligochaetes).
+Our gradient of organism body size also creates variation in life cycle complexity: our experiment captures part of the complex life cycle of many invertebrates (i.e. the larval stage) and the full simple life cycle for other taxa (including zooplankton and bacteria and some invertebrates, such as oligochaetes).
 Thus we